emvi/hide/README.md

 ```

 If you send the new ID (which is a string now) back to the server and unmarshal it into the `hide.ID` type, you'll get the original technical ID back.
+It's also worth mentioning that a value of 0 is translated to null when marshalling to JSON or storing in database.

 [View the full demo](https://github.com/emvicom/hide-example)